bigfix/developer.bigfix.com/site/reference/types/access-control-list.md

 # effective generic all permission for &lt;string&gt; of &lt;access control list&gt; : boolean

-Returns `True` if the trustee specified by &lt;string&lt; has all generic permissions on the given access control list.
+Returns `True` if the trustee specified by &lt;string&gt; has all generic permissions on the given access control list.

 # effective generic execute permission for &lt;security account&gt; of &lt;access control list&gt; : boolean